 KPMG’s van Delden is calling for a government-led national initiative on AgTech.

-“The biggest challenge in the way of Australia is collaborating across our states and multiple parties involved.
+“The biggest challenge in the way is collaborating across our states and multiple parties involved.
 We need to take a much more strategic and aligned view to how we support the development of an export industry around technology and agriculture.